microsoft/microsoft-ui-xaml/README.md

 WinUI can be used in any Windows 10 UWP XAML app, or in a Xamarin.Forms app running on Windows 10 using [native view embedding](https://docs.microsoft.com/xamarin/xamarin-forms/platform/native-views).

-#### Winners, keep an eye out for an email coming next week.
-We’re excited to keep working with you and evolving WinUI as your premiere UI framework on Windows!

 ## WinUI 3.0 Announcement

 At the Microsoft Build conference in May 2019 we [shared our plans for WinUI 3.0](https://mybuild.techcommunity.microsoft.com/sessions/77008), which will greatly expand the scope of WinUI to include the full native Windows UI platform.